-The Northwest Logic HBM2E controller core is designed for use in applications requiring high memory throughput including performance-intensive applications in artificial intelligence (AI), high performance computing (HPC), data center and graphics.
+The Rambus HBM2E controller core (formerly from Northwest Logic) is designed for use in applications requiring high memory throughput including performance-intensive applications in artificial intelligence (AI), high performance computing (HPC), data center and graphics.
 With the co-verified Rambus HBM2E PHY it comprises a complete HBM2E memory interface subsystem.

 HBM2E is a high-performance memory that features reduced power consumption and a small form factor.
 It combines 2.5D packaging with a wider interface at a lower clock speed (as compared to GDDR6) to deliver higher overall throughput at a higher bandwidth-per-watt efficiency for AI/ML and HPC applications.